 Overhead Doors Information

-Garage doors are designed to enclose and protect the entrances to garages and other large structures.
+Overhead doors, also known as garage doors, are designed to enclose and protect the entrances to garages and other large structures.
 They are available in residential, commercial, and industrial grades.
-Typically, garage doors are made of wood, aluminum, steel, fabric, or screen.
+Typically, overhead doors are made of wood, aluminum, steel, fabric, or screen.
 Both insulated and non-insulated products are available.
 Wood garage doors are often made of pine or cedar.
-Aluminum garage doors are lightweight, rust-resistant products that can be painted and sealed.
-Steel garage doors are long-lasting and durable.
-Fabric garage enclosures and fabric storm panels provide privacy and weather-resistance while allowing for light and ventilation.
+Aluminum overhead doors are lightweight, rust-resistant products that can be painted and sealed.
+Steel doors are long-lasting and durable.
+Fabric enclosures and fabric storm panels provide privacy and weather-resistance while allowing for light and ventilation.
 Garage door screens admit fresh air while preventing the entrance of insects, animals, and ultraviolet (UV) rays.